Kgkkjjj/WebBrowser/README.md

 After building, you can run the app with `dotnet run --project WebBrowserApp.csproj`.
 Enter any URL to navigate.
 Below the browser area is a text box and button for sending prompts to the HuggingFace API.
-Responses are displayed directly in the window so you can experiment with the model without leaving the app.
+The app parses the JSON response and shows the generated text directly in the window so you can experiment with the model without leaving the app.

 ## Setup Screen